Features

 Scheduler Undo Service API

-This project includes UndoService class that provides undo/redo queue for tracking event/appointment changes in the Scheduler control.
+The project includes an UndoService class that provides an undo/redo queue for tracking event changes in the Scheduler control.

-However, the implementation is generic and can be used for any kind of object that meets the following conditions:
+The implementation is generic and can be used for any object that meets the following conditions:

 initialize(items: Item[]): void

 Initializes the UndoService instance with the initial state of all events.
-It's necessary to initialize the Undo service before registering user actions.
+It must be called before registering user actions.

 add(item: Item, text?: string): HistoryItem